Skip to Main Content

 Is Lung Cancer Screening Right for You?

-If you are a smoker or a former smoker—even if you quit 15 years ago—it’s understandable if you have nagging thoughts about lung cancer.
+If you are a smoker or a former smoker—even if you quit 15 years ago—you may have nagging thoughts about lung cancer.
 It’s the second most common cancer in men and women in the United States, causing more cancer deaths than breast, colon, and prostate cancers combined.
 What’s more, the vast majority of lung cancer deaths are caused by smoking.

 “Quitting smoking is the most powerful intervention there is for decreasing lung cancer mortality,” says Lynn Tanoue, MD, MBA, a Yale Medicine pulmonologist.